lucyyu24/lucyyu24.github.io/_posts/2022-12-31-chartreuse-phoenix.markdown

 One of the hardest things for me to do is accepting a version of myself that feels outdated.
 I habitually cringe at the things I’ve said or done in the past — because who I was always feels less true than who I am now.

-I actually had this EP recorded back in September but abandoned it because it no longer represents me — not the album cover or the lyricism or the aesthetic.
+I actually recorded this EP back in September but abandoned it because it no longer represents me — not the album cover or the lyricism or the aesthetic.
+Since writing this EP I’ve come out about my gender identity, changed my name and pronouns.

 In spiritual teachings they say the world is an illusion and the goal of life is getting to truth.
 While I feel like this is the path I’m on sometimes my quest towards truth becomes the very obstacle towards it -- I'll get so scared of saying something untrue that I end up saying nothing at all.